Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 ## Hello World

-- The main function is the entry point of all our Flutter Applications.
+- The main function is the entry point of all our Flutter Applications (i.e.) whatever the code we written in the main function will get executed first.

 __Example__